Do you have to have a United Church background to attend Golden Lake Camp?

 Probably 20% of children feel a little bit homesick the first night, but most are fine by the next morning.
 If a child seems homesick more long-term, we work with him/her for twenty-four hours or so to see if he/she will recover (most do).
 If it becomes clear to us that the problem is not going away, we call the parent without the child present to ask for advice, and are guided by the parents’ wishes.
 A parent talking with the child on the phone makes the child feel better but does not normally solve the problem, because the child will only talk about going home.
 If it becomes clear that a child really does need to go home, we will then help as much as we are able with those arrangements.
 Often, children become homesick because the possibility has been suggested to them.
 When parents don’t even mention the possibility before the child comes to camp, the child is usually fine.

 We ask that you don’t phone to talk with the child directly (unless there is a family emergency) because that almost always leads to homesickness (although, of course, the opposite is intended).
-We do welcome phone calls of inquiry: a counsellor or staff person who knows about your child is always happy to report how things are going.
+We do welcome phone calls or emails of inquiry: a counsellor or staff person who knows about your child is always happy to report how things are going.
 We prefer that parents don’t drop by to visit for the same reasons; if you do feel you need to visit, please call ahead so we can minimize disruption to our program when you arrive.

 It varies a bit from camp to camp, but normally 9:45.